Every month we share an industry word or acronym to help translate some of the jargon from the electrical engineering world!

-Transformers have at least two winding types; the primary windings and the secondary windings.
-There are a lot of variations to how many windings you can have and their function, but for this example we are keeping it simple!
+Transformers have at least two winding types; primary windings and secondary windings.
+There are a lot of variations to how many windings you can have and their function, but for this example, we are keeping it simple!

 The primary winding is the winding of a transformer that is connected to and receives energy from an external source.
 The secondary winding is the winding of a transformer that delivers the transformed energy / changed voltage to the load.

 Copper or aluminium conductors can be used to make transformer windings.
 Aluminium is lighter than copper but has 50% lesser conductivity than copper.
 It is cheaper than copper.
 On the other hand, copper has very good mechanical strength and is twice the conductivity of aluminium.

 Originally, all transformers were built with copper windings, as it was easily accessible and priced right.
 During WWII, the use of aluminium in transformers increased as the industries experienced a shortage of copper which was in high demand by the military industry.